-Best Practice Example: Cycling Street (Fietsstraat), The Netherlands

-A cycling street is a street designed as a bicycle route but on which cars are also allowed.
+Best Practice Example: Cycling Street (Fietsstraat), The Netherlands A cycling street is a street designed as a bicycle route but on which cars are also allowed.
 The car use is usually limited by the character and layout of the bicycle street - in many cases the speed limit is 30 km/h (20 mph) and there are no stopping restrictions.
 In the Netherlands, cycling streets are colored red, just like bike paths.
 Bicycle streets form an alternative to traditional cycle routes along main roads.
 The cycle streets are mostly located in residential areas that generally have less car traffic.

 4.4.
-Cycle Parking

-The status quo of cycling in relevant policy field

-Bicycle parking is the often-overlooked part of bicycle infrastructure planning.
+Cycle Parking The status quo of cycling in relevant policy field Bicycle parking is the often-overlooked part of bicycle infrastructure planning.
 However, secure and easily accessible bicycle parking, for example in multimodal hubs and at workplaces, is a crucial element in people's modal choices for their everyday mobility.
 A Berlin pilot project on the use of EPACs for commuting purposes has identified the lack of secure and easily accessible bike parking as a main barrier to a widespread use.

-At the moment there is no specific reference to cycle parking in EU policies although they are included in some EU-funded projects on an ad-hoc basis.
+The status quo of cycling in relevant EU policy At the moment there is no specific reference to cycle parking in EU policies although they are included in some EU-funded projects on an ad-hoc basis.
 EU Directive 2010/31/EU on the energy performance of buildings currently does not include any provisions on parking.
 In a proposed update of the directive published in November 2016,116 the Commission encourages the rollout of the required infrastructure for e-mobility (with a focus on large commercial buildings and excluding public buildings and SMEs) but this does not include electric assisted bicycles.
 The Alternative Fuels Infrastructure Directive117 seeks to move from fossil-fuelled to alternative-fuelled vehicles, including electric vehicles.
-Member States are required to provide electric vehicle charging points at certain points both within and outside of urban areas.
-L-category vehicles are also included within the Directive, which means that speed EPACs, but currently not EPACs, are part of the Directive's aims (see Chapter 5 on EPACs and speed EPACs).
+Member States are required to provide electric vehicle charging points at certain points both 116 (European Commission, 2016) 117 (Official Journal of the European Union, 2014)

+within and outside of urban areas.
+L-category vehicles are also included within the Directive, which means that speed EPACs, but currently

-Cycling-Friendly Infrastructure
+Proposed policy changes

+EU level

 - Consider the need for cycle parking in all EU-funded land-based infrastructure projects, particularly if vehicular parking is incorporated in the scheme.
-[GR] - Include recharging points for EPACs within the remit of the Alternative Fuels Directive to ensure a level playing field with other - electric vehicles.
-[RE] - Encourage Member States to include bicycle parking facilities and charging provision for electric assisted bikes (EPACs) at public transport and commuting (offices) nodes.
 [GR]

+- Include recharging points for EPACs within the remit of the Alternative Fuels Directive to ensure a level playing field with other

+National level

+• Develop national building codes that include bicycle parking requirements.
+[RE and/or GR]

+Regional and local level

+• Provide sufficient bicycle parking facilities at public transport nodes, schools, CBD's, high density accommodation etc. [RE and/or GR]

+EU added value (and/or cost of non-Europe)

+Provide a level playing field for all modes.